tiger413/ARISNet/README.md

 **Figure**: Diverse scenarios in the AFBirds Dataset.

 ### Download
-Download AFBirds dataset from Baidu Netdisk and place it in the repository root directory:
+Download the AFBirds dataset from Baidu Netdisk and place it in the repository root directory:

 - Baidu Netdisk: https://pan.baidu.com/s/1zLDg_mNLjV3WuUjuQZIH1A?pwd=i8s4